embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/README.md

 The link below is a good resource to help you solve this problem.

 - [Audio amp gain mod - ESP32-2432S028 aka Cheap Yellow Display example project][20].
+- [ESP32-2432S028 aka Cheap Yellow Display - fixing the audio issues][21]

-Even after changing the resistors to the same as ILI9341, the high frequencies were crushed and the sound became rough, making it unbearable to listen to music, so I finally did the following:
+Even when I changed the resistors of ST7789 to the same as ILI9341, the high frequencies were crushed and the sound became rough, making it unsuitable for listening to music, so I ended up doing the following:

 #### ILI9341
 <details>